Does Kratom Interact With Ondansetron (Zofran)?

-There are four different kratom strains: this is excellent news for you if you’re the type of person who likes to personalize their experience!
+There are four different kratom strains: this is excellent news for you if you’re the type who likes to personalize their experience!

-These strains all have the same basic properties, but each one emphasizes certain effects.
+These strains have the same basic properties, but each emphasizes specific effects.

 Familiarize yourself with the different strains if you’re looking to take kratom for a specific purpose — it will help you get the most bang for your buck.

 White-veined kratom strains fall under the mind-based spectrum of kratom benefits.
 They stimulate mental focus, euphoria, and generalized states of increased mental activity.